pathtofile/Sealighter/docs/SCENARIOS.md

 # Find data in any field
 Let's investigate a WPP trace using [Matt Graeber's WPP blog](https://posts.specterops.io/data-source-analysis-and-dynamic-windows-re-using-wpp-and-tracelogging-e465f8b653f7) as a guide.

-Load up his `TLGMetadataParser.psm1` Script in Powershell, and let's see if there's any WPP providers in `Shell32.dll`:
+Load up his `TLGMetadataParser.psm1` Script in PowerShell, and let's see if there's any WPP providers in `Shell32.dll`:
 ```powershell
 Import-Module .\TLGMetadataParser.psm1
 $shell32 = Get-TraceLoggingMetadata -Path C:\Windows\System32\shell32.dll